Aaron Jones (cricketer): International career

+Franchise career

 In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.
 In October 2021, he was named as the vice-captain of the American squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.

 In March 2023, he was signed by the Seattle Orcas as a part of their squad in the Major League Cricket Draft.

+In January 2026, he was suspended from all formats of cricket by ICC after being charged with breaching anti-corruption rules.